MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

 This article introduces concepts about building a Microsoft Edge extension.
 Follow along to understand how multi-tab browsers work.

-A Microsoft Edge *extension* is a small program that adds or modifies features of Microsoft Edge.
+A Microsoft Edge *extension* is a small app that adds or modifies features of Microsoft Edge.
 For an introduction, see [Overview of Microsoft Edge extensions](../index.md).

 <!-- ====================================================================== -->